Overview of the Gleaning Program

 Orientations are about one hour in length and include a ladder demonstration.
 We will meet in the gazebo at the Pine Street Community Garden located behind the Foodshare Centre at 271 Pine St. Children are welcome to play in the garden while you attend.
 Dogs must be leashed.
 All gleaners must have a safety orientation.
 The earlier you sign up, the better your chances of attending an early pick, such as a cherry pick.

-Please attend one of the orientation dates below to join the program.
+If you haven’t been a gleaner for this program before you will need to attend a mandatory safety orientation.
+The orientations will be held outdoors in the open-air gazebo in the Pine Street Community Garden, behind the Foodshare Centre parking lot at 271 Pine St. Please attend one of the orientation dates below to join the program.
 You do not have to pre-register for a session – just show up!
 Remember to invite any friends or family that want to glean with you. ad non-registered gleaners are not permitted on picks.
 Latecomers are disruptive and may miss important information about the program so please be on time.
 If you cannot be on time, please attend a different session.
 There will be time to answer all your questions about the program.
 The orientation session lasts about an hour so dress appropriately to be outdoors for that length of time.
+You will need to fill out a membership form and submit payment.
+The membership fee is $25 and payment can be made with cash, cheque or by credit card (no debit).

-The Gleaning Program 2023 is a joint project of:
+The Gleaning Program 2025 is a joint project of:

 Nanaimo Foodshare Society